OliviaL18/ReadMe-Generator/README.md

-# Project Title
+# Project ABC

-DESCRIPTION TEXT HERE
+It's a short project about some interesting stuff.

 ## Table of Contents